Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 - Youtube video's were also used for helping to understand how to work with constraints.

 Video on how to make your figma design responsive: [Make Your Web Design Responsive in 10 Minutes | Figma Tutorial](https://www.youtube.com/watch?v=gwiX0oASlEw)

+## Learning Story 187
+As a student, I want to be able to make reusable components, so I can speed up my workflow and avoid repeating the same design work.